Environmental Physiology at the University of Brighton from the Beginning

 Click Death Valley Runner link to watch video

-Alongside the more extreme challenges that were supported, the profile of environmental extremes was raised by Dame Kelly Holmes (then an aspiring athlete)visiting the labs over a few weeks leading up to the 1996 Atlanta Olympics to carry our heat acclimation training.
+Alongside the more extreme challenges that were supported, the old labs were graced with the presence of some world class athletes over the years (Steve Ovett, Chris Boardman, Paula Radcliffe, Kelly Holmes).
+Alan Allchorn recounted arriving for his interview for the senior technician’s position in 1975 to helping Ray Watson, Steve Ovett and a delivery man carry our first ever treadmill into the labs that Steve proceeded to run on as part of some consultancy that Ray was providing!
+The profile of environmental extremes was raised by Dame Kelly Holmes (then an aspiring athlete) visiting the labs over a few weeks leading up to the 1996 Atlanta Olympics to carry our heat acclimation training.
 Professor Jo Doust and his PhD student, David James (now Professor), carried out the heat acclimation sessions that helped her to 4th place in the 800 m (1 min 58.81s) and 11th (4 min 07.46s) in the 1500m finals.
 This early heat acclimation work clearly must have helped her win the double gold over 800m and 1500 m in the heat of the 2004 Athens Olympics!
+In 1994, 1995, 1996, David James was also at the British Olympic Association’s pre-games training camp in Tallahassee, Florida (Florida State University), working on preparation of athletes for what was one of the hottest and most humid games in history.
 We were also privileged to house Chris Boardman (MBE) in the early to mid 1990s, where Pete Keen (CBE and former Physiology Lecturer at the University of Brighton) was supporting Chris’ preparations for the cycling one hour record.
 During these preparations, Pete Keen was experimenting with alcohol sprays to facilitate evaporative heat loss.

 In 1995 Professor Graham McFee and Paul McNaught-Davis wrote one of, if not the first, book chapter (Chpt.9) around ethics as it applies to environmental physiology: Informed Consent ?
 A case study from environmental physiology that featured in Alan Tomlinson and Scott Fleming (1995)’s Ethics, Sport and Leisure: Crises and Critiques.
 The chapter explored the challenges scientists face when trying to understand human responses to environmental extremes where the risks to participants are considerable.
 They used a 1986 BBC Documentary, “Bitter Cold” as the basis to investigate the issues and constraints that must be in place in order to proceed ethically when investigating environmental physiology.
 Whilst the documentary may not offer the same currency to our students as it once did, the principles of good and ethical practice in our environmental extremes lab remain because of explorations such as these.